armandofox/armandofox.github.io/_pages/music-theater/1p-sunday.md

 painting looks like a random mess of different colored dots; the true colors and shapes only become apparent when you step back and let your eye do the color mixing.)
-The main characters in **Act II** are a young-to-middle-aged modern conceptual artist, George; his elderly grandmother Marie, who is the daughter of Dot; and George's coterie of collaborators, colleagues, and promoters.
-Marie claims that Dot was once Seurat's lover (and therefore George is Seurat's biological great-grandson) and that Dot was one of the models in the famous painting, a story young George has always been skeptical of. *In the rest of this discussion, I will use "Seurat" to refer to Georges Seurat in Act I and "George" to refer to the younger contemporary artist of Act II.*
+The main characters in **Act II** are a young-to-middle-aged modern conceptual artist, George, played by the same actor who played Seurat in Act I; his elderly grandmother Marie, who is the daughter of Dot, played by the same actor who played Dot in Act I; and George's coterie of collaborators, colleagues, and promoters, played by the same actors who played Seurat's colleagues and the park-goers in the painting in Act I. Marie claims that Dot was once Seurat's lover, that this makes George the biological great-grandson of Seurat, and that Dot was one of the models in the famous painting.
+George has always been skeptical of these claims.  *In the rest of this discussion, I will use "Seurat" to refer to Georges Seurat in Act I and "George" to refer to the younger contemporary artist of Act II.*